High Potential Individual (HPI) Visa

 What is the HPI visa?

-The High Potential Individual (HPI) visa is a UK work visa for graduates of top-ranked global universities outside the UK.
-It requires no job offer and no employer sponsor.
-Holders can work for any employer in any role for 2 years (3 years for PhDs), after which they must switch to another visa route such as the Skilled Worker visa.
+A UK work visa for graduates of top-ranked universities outside the UK.
+No job offer, no sponsor.
+You can work for any employer for 2 years (3 for PhDs).
+After that, you need to switch to another route or leave.

 Which universities qualify for the HPI visa?

-The Home Office publishes a Global Universities List of qualifying institutions.
-It is based on rankings from the QS World University Rankings, Times Higher Education World University Rankings, and the Academic Ranking of World Universities (Shanghai Ranking).
-UK universities do not appear on the list — UK graduates use the Graduate Route visa instead.
+The Home Office maintains a Global Universities List based on three ranking systems (QS, Times Higher Education, and Shanghai Ranking).
+Your university needs to appear in the top 50 of at least two.
+UK universities are not on the list because UK graduates have the Graduate Route instead.

 How long do I have after graduating to apply for the HPI visa?